-Using biometric data to authenticate identity is something many of us have become familiar with thanks to the prevalence of fingerprint readers in smartphones over the last five years.
+Many of us have become familiar with using biometric data to authenticate identity thanks to fingerprint readers' prevalence in smartphones over the last five years.

-Now we can look beyond fingerprints, iris or vein patterns, to unique characteristics in the way someone types on a keyboard or moves a mouse.
+Now we can look beyond fingerprints, iris, or vein patterns, to unique characteristics in how someone types on a keyboard or moves a mouse.

-As the name suggests, behavioral biometrics is an innovative approach to user authentication that is based on the creation of a unique profile for every customer.
+As the name suggests, behavioral biometrics is an innovative approach to user authentication based on creating a unique profile for every customer.

 The measurement of unique patterns is not new and goes back to the 1860s.

 Telegraph operators recognized each other by the way they would send dash and dot signals.
-During World II allied forces used the same method to identify senders and authentication messages they received.
+During World War II, allied forces used the same method to identify senders and authentication messages they received.